-This study confronted some limitations.
-Only three secondary school EFL teachers out of 21 were reached in Trikomo (İskele) region because of limited time and financial resources.
-Thus, representative data were not collected from Trikomo region.
-This study was not conducted to two private schools (one in Kyrenia and one in Nicosia) because of permission problems.
-Thus, differences of opinion between private and public school teachers concerning awareness of ADHD were not determined.
-It is suggested that this study should be replicated in all secondary schools in order to reach more reliable results concerning the EFL or all teachers' awareness of ADHD.
-The school names are not given in this study in order to keep participant EFL teachers' identities confidential.
+Only three secondary school EFL teachers were reached in Trikomo (İskele) region and 19 secondary school teachers could not be reached because of limited time and financial resources.
+Thus, relevant data could not be collected from Trikomo region.
+The research study could not be applied in two private schools (one in Kyrenia and one in Nicosia) because of permission problems.
+Thus, the significant difference between private and public schools could not be analysed.
+The school names are not given in this research study to be able to keep participant EFL teachers' identities confidential.